Easy Steps To Grow Kava In A Container

 Growing Kava In A Container

-Kava kava (Piper methysticum) is a huge, glossy, evergreen plant that grows well in tropical environments.
-In U.S. Department of Agriculture plant hardiness zones 11 through 12, kava kava grows 10 to 15 feet tall and wide when planted outdoors; the shrub is smaller when grown in a container and overwintered indoors in colder zones.
-Most kava plants grown for consumption are male and produce spikes of tiny, creamy-white flowers that are 5 inches long all year long.
+In the U.S. Department of Agriculture plant hardiness zones 11 through 12, kava grows 10 to 15 feet tall and wide when planted outdoors; the shrub is smaller when grown in a container and overwintered indoors in colder zones.

-Process To Grow Kava In a Container
+Steps To Grow Kava In a Container

-Kava is a crop that needs to be clipped since it grows very tall.
-The plant has the appearance of two corn stalks merging at the summit to form an airy, umbrella-like crown.
-As long as you maintain it well-watered during periods of drought or dry weather, it should grow easily.
+Kava is a crop that must be clipped since it grows very tall.
+The plant appears to have two corn stalks merging at the summit to form an airy, umbrella-like crown.

 Because kava has shallow, non-aggressive roots that do not dig deeply into the soil to find water sources, it can also be grown in a pot, but it will require more care than if planted in the ground.